apache/zeppelin/scripts/vagrant/zeppelin-dev/README.md

 If you plan to run this virtual machine along side other Vagrant images, you may wish to bind the virtual machine to a specific IP address, and not use port fowarding from your local host.

-Comment out the "forward_port" line, and uncomment the private_network line in Vagrantfile, such as:
+Comment out the `forward_port` line, and uncomment the `private_network` line in Vagrantfile.
+The subnet that works best for your local network will vary so adjust `192.168.*.*` accordingly.

 ```
 #config.vm.network "forwarded_port", guest: 8080, host: 8080
 config.vm.network "private_network", ip: "192.168.51.52"
 ```

-`vagrant halt` followed by `vagrant up` will restart the guest machine bound to the IP address of 192.168.51.52.
+`vagrant halt` followed by `vagrant up` will restart the guest machine bound to the IP address of `192.168.51.52`.
 This approach usually is typically required if running other virtual machines that discover each other directly by IP address, such as Spark Masters and Slaves as well as Cassandra Nodes, Elasticsearch Nodes, and other Spark data sources.
-You may wish to launch nodes in virtual machines with IP Addresses such as: 192.168.51.53, 192.168.51.54, 192.168.51.53, etc..
+You may wish to launch nodes in virtual machines with IP Addresses in a subnet that works for your local network, such as: 192.168.51.53, 192.168.51.54, 192.168.51.53, etc..

 ### [Python Extras](id:pythonextras)